The Solemn Ostentation of Relics on All Saints Day at FSSP in Urbe

 Beforehand the parish's vast collection of relics are first laid out on guarded display atop a side altar of the church.
 Then the pastor holds each relic individually to show to all while his associate chants in Italian the information announcing the relic for all to hear.
 The pastor then raises the relic and blesses the faithful.
 Afterwords, each relic is placed atop the high altar.

-This ceremony gives vivid meaning to the phrase, “being raised to the honor of the altars,” and more importantly so, to the beginning antiphon for the Second Vespers of the feast, which immediately follows the ceremony (taken from Rev. 7:9): “I beheld, and, lo, great multitude, which no man could number, of all nations, (and kindreds, and people, and tongues), stood before the throne" ("After this I saw a great multitude, which no man could number, of all nations, and tribes, and peoples, and tongues, standing before the throne.").
+This ceremony gives vivid meaning to the phrase, “being raised to the honor of the altars,” and more importantly so, to the beginning antiphon for the Second Vespers of the feast, which immediately follows the ceremony (taken from the Book of Revelation): “I saw a great multitude, which no man could number, of all nations standing before the throne" (cf. Rev. 7:9: "After this I saw a great multitude, which no man could number, of all nations, and tribes, and peoples, and tongues, standing before the throne").

 After the last relic of the saints is presented, the most treasured relic of the parish collection is taken out — the relic of the true cross of Our Lord Jesus Christ, which all this time is reserved and covered on a separate side altar.
 The Vexilla Regis is sung as the relic of the cross is brought out in procession down the center aisle, and then presented to the congregation in an act of benediction.